Alert Status Overview

 3. If prompted to confirm that you want to acknowledge the alerts, confirm and proceed.
 The system displays a message to confirm that one or more alerts were acknowledged.

 An acknowledged alert changes from red (triggered) to pink (acknowledged) in the status timeline.
-For example, at the very end of the alert status row for the monitor below, you can see the transition from green (no alerts), to red (alert active), to pink (acknowledged).
+At the very end of the alert status row for the monitor below, the state transitions from green (no alerts), to red (alert active), to pink (acknowledged).

 If you hover over a state transition in the line chart, a status message appears with more information about the alert, its start time, stop time (when applicable), and status.
 A sample acknowledgement message follows: